 It often starts with collecting the wood.
 Windfall, orchard pruning, and roadside clearing are just a few of the many ways to get fresh cut „green“ wood.
-That way I can gather all the materials I need in a very ecological way.
+That way I can gather all the materials I need and see brands they carry in a very ecological way.
 It’s always best to let the wood sit for a couple of months before use.
 This ensures that the fibers in the log have settled a bit and will release less internal stresses when splitting the log.
 The more time you give the wood to dry, the better its quality and strength will be.

 Next I will use my axe to split up the log so that I get as many spoons as possible, but at the same time avoid problematic areas like knots and twists in the wood.
 I then sketch an imagined spoon design onto the split wood and use my axe to turn it into a blank.
 I remove the bulk of the material an prepare the blank for the knife work.
 At this point the piece of wood basically is transformed into a very rough spoon.
 I then redraw the shape more precisely primarily to even out the rough axe work and start carving with the knife.

 There is a specific sequence and the best cleaning tricks in which I do special cuts and focus only on one surface a time.
 When I’m happy with the shape and everything has been brought down to its final thickness, length and size I hollow out the bowl of the spoon.

 At the end, I put my little sea shell to the spoon and rub it hard along every surface of it.
 This technique is called burnishing and gives the wood a shiny smooth surface.
 For longevity I treat the spoons with a beeswax-lindseedoil mix.